STANDARD 1.

 May only charge block fees if first:

-Must refrain from charging a fee or accepting payment from a patient/client respecting services which have been paid for by the Ministry of Health and Long-Term Care and/or any other agency.
+Must refrain from charging a fee or accepting payment from a patient/client for services which have been paid for by the Ministry of Health and Long-Term Care and/or any other agency.

 Patient / Client Expected Outcome

-Patients/clients can expect that the products, services, and care provided by RTs adhere to business practices that are ethical, accurate, truthful, and not misleading.
+Patients/clients can expect that business practices comply with relevant legislation and that the products, services, and care provided by RTs adhere to business practices that are ethical, accurate, truthful, and not misleading.

 RELATED RESOURCES